ThomasHEaton/UIEX/README.md

 ### UICallback

-Use this attribute to automatically schedule functions for callback within your RedOwl editor class at certain intervals
+Use this attribute on `RedOwlClasses` methods to automatically schedule for callback at certain intervals

 ```cs
 namespace RedOwl.Demo